 Beautiful Tuscan Towns to Visit

 Located a stone’s throw from Siena, Montepulciano is a feast for the senses.
 Renaissance architecture fills this medieval town, brought about by the affluent Medici family in the 16th century.
 So genuine is its architecture, that no major building work has happened here since 1580.
-The heart of the town lies in the Piazza Grande, where you can enjoy a glass of local Nobile wine and admire the rough brick exterior of the Duomo, and grandeur of the surrounding palazzos.
+The heart of the town lies in the Piazza Grande, where you can enjoy a glass of local Nobile wine and admire the rough brick exterior of the Duomo.
 If that first glass has whet your whistle, there are a myriad of cellars and tastings to experience around the square.

 Make sure to bring with you this useful map of the best ten Tuscan wineries and start ticking them off!

 Lucca sits on the Serchio river, making it one of the few Tuscan towns and villages that does not occupy a hilltop position.
 It does have the traditional renaissance town walls… but takes them to the next level.
 They are treelined and popular for strolling and cycling along, providing a wonderful vantage point to admire the town’s cobbled streets and beautiful buildings.
 The streets all merge in the middle to create the perfectly circular Piazza dell’Anfiteatro, which is lined with pretty shops, bars and restaurants.
 Lucca is famous for being the birthplace of Puccini, and visitors during their villa holiday in Tuscany can enjoy concert recitals most evenings in the atmospheric Church of San Giovanni.
 Plan your trip!